BurnOutTrader/ff_rithmic_api/README.md

 # ff_rithmic_api
-This rithmic api was written for [Fund Forge](https://github.com/BurnOutTrader/fund-forge), an algorithmic trading platform written in rust.
-(Launching once live testing is underway)
+This rithmic api was written for [Fund Forge](https://github.com/BurnOutTrader/fund-forge), an algorithmic trading platform written in rust. (fund-forge available once live testing is underway).

-It is currently incomlete but will eventually contain full functionality for rithmic RProtocol api.
+The api is currently incomlete but will eventually contain full functionality for rithmic RProtocol api.

+Currently Building subscriber model for streaming incoming messages.

 Note: If the Proto version is ever updated we will need to uncomment the build.rs code and rerun the build.

-Currently Building subscriber model for streaming incoming messages.

 ## Login and connect
 Step 1: Enter your api details provided by rithmic into the rithmic_credentials.toml, if the toml does not exist, then you can create new credentials and save them to a file \
 Step 2: Load credentials and create an instance of a RithmicApiClient: